 From the executive search perspective, Chronological Resumes (CR) are overwhelmingly the preferred format because they readily reveal a candidate’s employment history.
 Being able to quickly see a candidate’s career trajectory as well as terms of employment and accomplishments with each past employer is extremely important during the initial candidate screening.

-In a competitive job market candidates should think carefully about what the employer is asking for and then construct a resume that responds to those needs.
-They should understand the dynamics of recruiting and do those things that will make themselves stand out in the digital equivalent of a pile of resumes and then make it easy for a researcher or recruiter to quickly see their value.
+In a competitive job market, candidates should think carefully about what the employer is asking for and then construct a resume that responds to those needs.
+Of course, a candidate can always choose to use a resume writing service to do this for them.
+However, it is important to read reviews from previous clients to see if the writing service is a credible one.
+They should understand the dynamics of recruiting and do those things that will make the resume stand out in the digital equivalent of a pile of resumes.
+They should also make it easy for a researcher or recruiter to quickly see their value.
 The Chronological Resume format is, in my opinion, best suited to address those objectives.

 The Functional Resume (FR) is one that emphasizes skills, achievements and experience over the actual chronological employment history.
 Typically on a FR you cannot connect a specific accomplishment to a specific job.
 Recruiters, as a general rule, do not like functional resumes because they know this format is usually selected to hide a gap in employment or short employment tenure(s).
 There may be some benefits to this type of resume in terms of highlighting skills, but most recruiters are so suspicious that the disadvantages far outweigh the merits.